 The Registrar's Office provides services to students including registration, academic records support, academic policy interpretation, veterans' certification, degree audits, graduation certification, testing services and transcript processing.
 Using a sophisticated computerized student information system, registration is enhanced by the use of telephone and online registration.
 Timely processing of grades and academic record accuracy and maintenance are greatly enhanced by the student information system.
-Students may access some grades and unofficial transcripts on the web uaonline.alaska.edu.
-The Registrar's Office is located on the first floor of Signers' Hall, (907) 474-6300, 474-6708 (TTY), 474-7097 (fax), e-mail email@example.com and web www.uaf.edu/reg/.
+Students may access some grades and unofficial transcripts on the web alaska.edu/uaonline.
+The Registrar's Office is located on the first floor of Signers' Hall, (907) 474-6300, 474-6708 (TTY), 474-7097 (fax), e-mail firstname.lastname@example.org and web www.uaf.edu/reg/.

 The Office of Admissions provides services for prospective students, including pre-admissions counseling, campus visits, admissions, evaluation of transfer credit, academic policy interpretation and determination of residency for tuition purposes for students applying for admission.
 Students considering applying or enrolling at UAF are encouraged to contact the Office of Admissions.
 For information telephone (907) 474-7500 or (800) 478-1UAF (478-1823).

 The Center for Health and Counseling offers services in five areas: health care, counseling, disability services, health education and health insurance.
 Students must pay the health center fee to be eligible for health care and counseling services.

 The medical staff provide primary health care and referrals for specialty medical services when appropriate.
 General office visits for illness and injury are provided at no charge.
 Physical examinations, medications, laboratory services and medical supplies are provided at reduced cost.
 Students should call for appointments.
 Emergency appointments are available when necessary.